auag0/DisableAudioFocus/README.md

 # DisableAudioFocus

+This project is no longer actively maintained.
+However, I still use it personally, so I may fix issues if I encounter any problems.

 This module allows you to disable audio focus, enabling you to play multiple videos and audios simultaneously.

 ## Features